Panthers vs. Hurricanes: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 3

 Panthers Advanced Stats

-- The Panthers and their opponents have combined to score goals per game in the past 10 games, the same as the over/under in this matchup.
+- The Panthers and their opponents combined for an average of goals in the past 10 games, equal to the over/under set for this matchup.

-- In their past 10 games, the Panthers have scored 0.3 fewer goals per game than their average on the season.
+- During their past 10 games, the Panthers' goals per game average is 0.3 lower than their season-long average.

-- The Panthers' 288 goals this season make them the sixth-best scoring team in the NHL.
+- The Panthers create the sixth-most goals in the league, averaging 3.5 per game for a total of 288 this season.

-- On defense, the Panthers have given up 272 goals (3.3 per game) to rank 21st in NHL action.
+- On defense, the Panthers have allowed 272 goals (3.3 per game) to rank 21st in NHL action.

 - They're ranked 16th in the league with a +16 goal differential .